Fund Rules and Guidance

 Approach To Supervision

-The Investment Supervision and Policy Division supervises its Designated Managers and Designated Custodians ("Designated Persons") by conducting regular desk based monitoring (off site monitoring) supplemented by periodic inspections (onsite monitoring).
+The Investment, Fiduciary and Pension Division supervises its Designated Administrators and Designated Custodians ("Designated Persons") by conducting regular desk based monitoring (off site monitoring) supplemented by periodic inspections (onsite monitoring).

 Desk Based Monitoring

-Designated Persons are required to comply with the Licensees (Conduct of Business) Rules, 2016 and the notifications stipulated therein.
-In addition Designated Persons are required to comply with the Licensees (Capital Adequacy) Rules 2010.
+Designated Persons are required to comply with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the notifications stipulated therein.
+In addition, Designated Persons are required to comply with the Licensees (Capital Adequacy) Rules and Guidance, 2021.
 The Designated Persons are also required to comply with the relevant fund rules.

-In addition to immediate and annual notification requirements under the rules the designated managers of all authorised and registered schemes are required to submit quarterly statistical returns regarding the schemes managed and any unresolved complaints against the designated persons must be notified to the Commission.
+In addition to immediate and annual notification requirements under the rules, the Designated Administrators of all authorised and registered schemes are required to submit quarterly statistical returns regarding the schemes managed, and to supply details of any unresolved complaints against the designated persons; these must be notified to the Commission.

-The Investment Supervision and Policy Division performs regular compliance visits to its Designated Persons to enhance the Division's understanding of the licensee's business and to review the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules, 2016 and the relevant fund rules.
+The Investment, Fiduciary and Pension Division performs regular on-site visits to its Designated Persons.
+These enhance the Division's understanding of the licensee's business and also enable a review of the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the various fund rules applicable in respect of the funds to which the licensee provides services.

 Changes to Information Particulars

-The following note is intended to clarify the Commission’s expectations in circumstances where amendments are to be made to the Information Particulars in relation to an Authorised Closed-Ended Collective Investment Scheme or a Registered Collective Investment Scheme.
-For the avoidance of doubt the term “Information Particulars” in the following note refers to the Information Particulars by whatever name they are known, including: Prospectus, Scheme Particulars, Offering Memorandum, Explanatory Memorandum, Term Sheet, Admission Document, Subscription Agreement, Listing Particulars, Application Form or any other equivalent documents.
+The following note is intended to clarify the Commission’s expectations in circumstances where amendments are to be made to the Information Particulars of an Authorised Closed-Ended Collective Investment Scheme or a Registered Collective Investment Scheme.
+For the avoidance of doubt the term “Information Particulars” in the following note refers to the Information Particulars by whatever name they are known, including: Prospectus, Scheme Particulars, Offering Memorandum, Explanatory Memorandum, Term Sheet, Admission Document, Subscription Agreement, Listing Particulars, Application Form, or any other equivalent documents.

 Authorised Closed–Ended Collective Investment Schemes:

-Rule 5.01(1)(ii) of the Authorised Closed-Ended Investment Schemes Rules 2008 (“the Authorised CEIS Rules”) requires a Designated Manager to make an immediate notification by means of a written notice to the Commission of a proposed material change to the Information Particulars of an Authorised Closed-Ended Collective Investment Scheme.
+Rule 5.1(2)(a)(ii) of the Authorised Closed-Ended Investment Schemes Rules and Guidance, 2021 (“the Authorised CEIS Rules”) requires a Designated Administrator to make an immediate notification - by means of a written notice - to the Commission of a proposed material change to the Information Particulars of an Authorised Closed-Ended Collective Investment Scheme.

 The Commission’s expectation is for the covering letter accompanying such notification to briefly, but concisely, set out the material changes that have been made in the amended document from the current version (i.e. the version most recently submitted to the Commission).
-For the avoidance of doubt, this expectation remains, even if a “black-lined” version tracking the changes is provided, as it will be appreciated that such tracked copies are not always of help in this respect where documents have been subject to significant changes.
+For the avoidance of doubt, this expectation remains, even if a “black-lined” version tracking the changes is provided.
+This is because, as appreciated, such tracked copies are not always of help where documents have been subject to significant changes.

-Within the covering letter, the Designated Manager should also provide its confirmation that the contents of the amended document contain all of the relevant disclosures required by Rule 4.03 of the Authorised CEIS Rules.
-In this respect, Designated Managers might find that the document disclosure checklist contained within the Commission’s Form APC is of help in checking that the appropriate disclosures are included in any amended documents, although it is not expected that such a form should actually be completed and submitted in these circumstances.
+Within the covering letter, the Designated Administrator should also provide confirmation that the contents of the amended document contain all of the relevant disclosures required by Rule 4.1(1) and Schedule 1 of the Authorised CEIS Rules.
+In this respect, Designated Administrators might find that the document disclosure checklist contained within the Commission’s Form APC is of help in their checking that the appropriate disclosures are included in any amended documents.
+It is not expected that the checklist form should actually be completed and submitted.

 A clean copy of the final version of the amended document, which has been certified as a true copy of the original, should be provided to the Commission as soon as it is available.

-It should be noted that under the Authorised CEIS Rules, the Commission is not required to issue any form of “approval” in respect of such amendments, and no such “approvals” will be issued.
+It should be noted that under the Authorised CEIS Rules, the Commission is not required to issue any form of “approval” in respect of such amendments.
+No such “approvals” will be issued.

 Registered Collective Investment Schemes:

-Rule 5.01(1) of the the Registered Collective Investment Scheme Rules 2015 (“the Registered CIS Rules”) requires Information Particulars in respect of a Registered Collective Investment Scheme to be prepared, which shall at least contain the matters set out in the Prospectus Rules 2008 (“the Prospectus Rules”).
-For the avoidance of doubt, the Information Particulars only require the disclosures specified in Parts 3 and 4 of the Prospectus Rules./p>
+Rule 4.1(1) of the Registered Collective Investment Scheme Rules and Guidance, 2021 (“the Registered CIS Rules”) requires Information Particulars in respect of a Registered Collective Investment Scheme to be prepared, which shall at least contain the matters set out in the Prospectus Rules and Guidance 2021 (“the Prospectus Rules”).
+For the avoidance of doubt, the Information Particulars only require the disclosures specified in Parts 2 and 3 of the Prospectus Rules.